fernando-mashimo/nestjs-boilerplate/README.md

-# NestJS User Management Service
+# 🚀 NestJS User Management Service

 This service is a part of a larger application, built using NestJS and Mongoose.
-It is responsible for handling basic user-related operations.
+It is responsible for handling all user-related operations.

-## Features
+## 🎯 Features

-- User Creation
+- 📝 User Creation
-- Fetch All Users
+- 📚 Fetch All Users
-- Fetch Single User by Email
+- 🔍 Fetch Single User by Email
-- Update User
+- 🔄 Update User
-- Delete User
+- ❌ Delete User

-## Main Packages
+## 📦 Main Packages

 - `@nestjs/common`: Provides essential NestJS decorators and utility functions.
 - `@nestjs/config`: Configuration handling module for NestJS.